 There are a few things missing from the jacket however, that make it less than perfect.
 There isn’t a brim on the hood or a volume adjuster to reduce its size for people with smaller heads.
 It’d also be nice to have an internal pocket or two for storing snacks, gloves, hats, or electronics that you want access to even if it’s raining.

 Comparison with the Lightheart Gear Rain Jacket

-LightHeart Gear also makes a silnylon rain jacket which I’m quite familiar with because I’ve been using it for past few years (see the SectionHiker Review).
+LightHeart Gear also makes a silnylon rain jacket which I’m quite familiar with because I’ve been using it for the past few years (see the SectionHiker Review).
 Both it and the AntiGravityGear are good rain jackets but there are some differences between the two.
 For example, the LightHeart Gear rain jacket has a fabric brim built into its hood.
 It also has 2 internal and 2 external pockets for storing gloves, snacks, and keeping your hands warm.
-These are very handy for hiking in all day rain because they eliminate the need to stop and dig around in your pack for food or fresh gloves.
+These are very handy for hiking in all-day rain because they eliminate the need to stop and dig around in your pack for food or fresh gloves.
 The LightHeart Gear rain jacket is also more fitted than the AntiGravityGear rain jacket, which runs broader across the chest.

 Both jackets have long pit zips and appear to use the same seam construction technique, but the waterproof zippers on the AntiGravityGear jacket are sturdier and easier to use than the regular zippers on the LightHeart Gear rain jacket.
-The silnylon on the AntiGravityGear rain jacket also has a substantially higher hydrostatic head, although its debatable whether the difference makes that much of a difference in your ability to stay warm or regulate your body temperature, even in all-day rain.
+The silnylon on the AntiGravityGear rain jacket also has a substantially higher hydrostatic head, although it’s debatable whether the difference makes that much of a difference in your ability to stay warm or regulate your body temperature, even in all-day rain.

 Disclosure: AntiGravityGear provided the author with a rain jacket for this review.